Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Algorithms

-\begin{definition}[Stable partition] A partition $P_i$ of~$V$ is \emph{stable} with respect to a subset $S \subseteq V$ if every block $B_{ij} \in P_i$ is stable w.r.t.~$S$. $P_i$~is stable if it is stable w.r.t.\@ each of its blocks $B_{ij}$. \end{definition}

-Thus, a partition $P_i$ is stable if none of its blocks $B_{ij}$ can be split into a set of vertices that receive edges from some~$B_{ik}$ and a set of vertices that do not.
-This corresponds to the endpoint of a bisimulation computation: no further distinctions can be made.
+\shortorextended{Building on this, partition $P_i$ of~$V$ is \emph{stable with respect to a subset $S \subseteq V$} if every block $B_{ij} \in P_i$ is stable w.r.t.~$S$. $P_i$~is \emph{stable} if it is stable w.r.t.\@ each of its blocks $B_{ij}$.}{ \begin{definition}[Stable partition] A partition $P_i$ of~$V$ is \emph{stable} with respect to a subset $S \subseteq V$ if every block $B_{ij} \in P_i$ is stable w.r.t.~$S$. $P_i$~is stable if it is stable w.r.t.\@ each of its blocks $B_{ij}$. \end{definition} } Thus, a partition $P_i$ is stable if none of its blocks $B_{ij}$ can be split into a set of vertices that receive edges from some~$B_{ik}$ and a set of vertices that do not.
+A stable partition corresponds to the endpoint of a bisimulation computation: no further distinctions can be made.

-\begin{definition} In the \emph{relational coarsest partition problem}, we are given a graph $G=(V,E,l_V,l_E)$ and an initial partition $P_0$ of~$V$.
+\shortorextended{This gives an algorithm for bisimulation, due to Paige and Tarjan~\cite{DBLP:journals/siamcomp/PaigeT87} who refer to it as the ``na\"ive algorithm''.
+The initial partition is repeatedly refined by using its own blocks or unions of them as splitters: if $S$~splits a block~$B$, we replace $B$ in the partition with the two new blocks $B\cap N^+(S)$ and $B-N^+(S)$.} {\begin{definition} In the \emph{relational coarsest partition problem}, we are given a graph $G=(V,E,l_V,l_E)$ and an initial partition $P_0$ of~$V$.
 We must find the \emph{coarsest stable refinement} of $P_0$, the unique stable partition~$P$ such that $P$ is a refinement of~$P_0$ and every other stable partition is a refinement of~$P$. \end{definition}

-Note that, among all stable refinements of~$P_0$, the coarsest stable refinement has the fewest blocks.
-The na\"ive method of Paige and Tarjan for solving the relational coarsest partition problem is defined in \Cref{alg:ptna\"ive-alg}.
+Among all stable refinements of~$P_0$, the coarsest stable refinement has the fewest blocks.
+The na\"ive method of Paige and Tarjan for solving the relational coarsest partition problem is defined in Algorithm~\ref{alg:ptnaive-alg}.
 It uses of the $\mathrm{split()}$ function.
-This function's arguments are a partition~$P$ and a vertex set~$S$, which we call a ``splitter''. $\mathrm{split}(P,S)$ replaces every block~$B$ of~$P$ that is not stable w.r.t.~$S$ with the two sub-blocks consisting, respectively, of vertices in~$B$ that have successors in~$S$, and those that do not.
+This function's arguments are a partition~$P$ and a vertex set~$S$, which we call a ``splitter''. $\mathrm{split}(P,S)$ replaces every block~$B$ of~$P$ that is not stable w.r.t.~$S$ with the two sub-blocks consisting, respectively, of vertices in~$B$ that send edges to~$S$, and those that do not.

-\begin{definition}[Split function] For any partition $P_i$ and set $S \subseteq V$, let $\mathrm{split}(S,P_i)$ be the refinement of $P_i$ obtained by replacing each block $B_{ij} \in P_i$ that is not stable w.r.t.~$S$, by the blocks $B_{ij} \cap N^{+}(S)$ and $B_{ij} - N^{+}(S)$.
-We refer to the set~$S$ as a \emph{splitter}. \end{definition}
+\extended{ \begin{definition}[Split function] For any partition $P_i$ and set $S \subseteq V$, let $\mathrm{split}(S,P_i)$ be the refinement of $P_i$ obtained by replacing each block $B_{ij} \in P_i$ that is not stable w.r.t.~$S$, by the blocks $B_{ij} \cap N^{+}(S)$ and $B_{ij} - N^{+}(S)$.
+We refer to the set~$S$ as a \emph{splitter}. \end{definition}}